 In addition to consulting with a lawyer, you can also reach out to your local state government for advice.
 In California, the Occupational Hazard and Safety Administration are in charge of monitoring workplace safety issues.
 For example, they require that employees be provided training on how to prevent hazards through their 10-hour training programs.
 If you fail to comply with these safety training rules, you could be subject to legal repercussions.
 The goal of state supervision is not to make it difficult for business owners to earn an income but rather to encourage proactive efforts so companies can stay compliant and ultimately avoid lawsuits.

 Another way to protect your commercial space is to hire a certified safety inspector regularly.
 Their job will be to audit your location and ensure that all of the proper precautions are in place.
 The reason you should opt for a third-party professional is that they will have no connection to the business.
 Therefore, they will not feel any pressure to overlook safety concerns and will instead provide you with a neutral assessment.
 Working with an inspector will also ensure that you are following the proper processes when it comes to safety standards.

 Most small business owners hire individuals without considering one important detail – how well they understand proper workplace safety techniques.
 It is therefore up to the boss to require that employees receive appropriate safety training so they can handle any work-related injuries as well as understand how to avoid them.

-Additionally, you should occasionally hold safety meetings to determine the current state of your location and discuss new issues before they arise.
+Additionally, you should occasionally hold safety meetings and utilize audit and compliance software to determine the current state of your location and discuss new issues before they arise.